Peanut Butter Mochi (with Variations)

 • You can roll the finished mochi in additional starch or confectioners’ sugar for presentation.

-• For a flavor twist, add a pinch of salt or a drizzle of honey inside the filling.
+• For a flavor twist, add a pinch of salt to the filling.

 Print